Flag Officer Sea Training (India): History

 In October 1977, an organisation called the Weapons workup organisation (WWO) was set up.
 This was aimed at increasing the efficiency of ships' weapons.
 In 1981, it was re-designated Warship Workup Organisation in Bombay.
 An additional WWO was set up in Vizag - WWO (V) - for the Eastern Fleet.
 In March 1992, a local flotilla workup team (LWT) was set up for the ships operating under the Maharashtra Naval Area.
-These three organisations - WWO (B), WWO (V) and LWT - reported into the Flag Officer Commanding Western Fleet (FOCWF), Flag Officer Commanding Eastern Fleet (FOCEF) and Flag Officer Maharashtra Area (FOMA) respectively.
+These three organisations - WWO (B), WWO (V) and LWT - reported into the Flag Officer Commanding Western Fleet (FOCWF), Flag Officer Commanding Eastern Fleet (FOCEF) and Flag Officer Commanding Maharashtra Naval Area (FOMA) respectively.

 In 1992, a single authority was created to consolidate work-up efforts and serve as the safety authority responsible for the operational sea training (OST) of all ships.
 The organisation would be headed by a rear admiral of the executive branch and be based out of Kochi.
 As the Southern Naval Command (SNC) was the training command of the Navy, the FOST would report into the FOC-in-C SNC.
 An Indian Navy Workup Team (INWT) was created at Kochi and local workup units were created at Bombay and Vizag - LWT (West) and LWT (East).

 On 4 June 1993, the first ship was trained by FOST - the Khukri-class corvette INS Khanjar (P47).
 In 2000, the Sukanya-class patrol vessel INS Sarayu (P54) was sold to the Sri Lanka Navy.
 She was commissioned as SLNS Sayura in November 2000.
 The Sayura was the first foreign ship whose operational sea training was conducted by INWT and FOST.